Extravenger/extravenger.github.io/_posts/osep-review/2025-02-06-osep-review.md

 Currently, there are 7 challenges in total, with Offsec recently adding a new one.
 The challenges are arranged in increasing order of difficulty, so challenge 7 will be the toughest.
 The first four challenges focus on specific topics, while challenges 5 through 7 offer the best simulation of the actual exam environment, providing the closest experience to the real thing.<br>
 I encourage you to approach the labs from multiple angles rather than relying on just one method.<br>For example, if you solve a step on a Windows machine, make sure you also know how to do it on a Linux machine.
 This way, you'll always have a backup plan if something goes wrong.
+Another example is when you exploit a vulnerability or misconfiguration in one tool, try exploiting it again using a different tool than before.

 # The Exam